-Iskra Lawrence Reveals Underwear In Unbuttoned Daisy Dukes: ‘I’m No Longer Obsessed With Thinness’
+Iskra Lawrence Reveals Underwear In Unbuttoned Daisy Dukes: 'I'm No Longer Obsessed With Thinness'

 "Absolutely Love this post Beautiful," another commented.

-“Also yesssss to this positive body talk message!!” a third person wrote alongside a praising hands emoji.
+"Also yesssss to this positive body talk message!!" a third user wrote alongside a praising hands emoji.

 "You are stunning iskra," another comment read.